 The advantage of a folding knife is that you can carry it without a sheath.
 The problem, though?
 Its joint.
 When you depend on a folding knife for bushcraft, the joint will eventually loosen, weaken, or break completely.

 Have you ever heard of horror stories where a knife breaks in the middle of a grueling job?
 You don’t want that to happen to you.
-That’s why you should go for a knife with a fixed blade because it’s dependable and built to last.
+That’s why you should go for a fixed blade knife because it’s dependable and built to last.
 It can help you do major tasks like chopping, prying, splitting, cutting, and carving.

 Modern knives are available in different kinds of blade compositions.
-But there’s one material that’s…a cut above the rest.
-We’re talking about carbon steel (cue the heavenly music).
+But there’s one material that’s—excuse the pun—a cut above the rest.
+We’re talking about carbon steel.

-The hardest element is carbon.
-And blades built from carbon steel boast of unparalleled sharpness, hardness, and better edge retention than standard stainless steel blades.
+Carbon is the hardest element.
+And blades built from carbon steel boast unparalleled sharpness, hardness, and better edge retention than standard stainless steel blades.

 But carbon has a downside.
 It’s more vulnerable to rust and has to be cleaned after every use.
 Have you ever tried washing plate after plate after Christmas dinner with the whole (extended) family?
 That’ll give you an idea of what a turn-off this could be.